Hey, Shopify Store Owner.

-“The game of business is by its very definition an infinite game.
+“The game of business is by its very definition infinite.
 It preexisted before every single company on this planet ever existed.

 And it will outlast every single company on this planet.
 But if you listen to the words of most companies, they don’t know the game they’re in.

-They want numbers of employees based in a quarter a year, five years, 10 years, 50 years.
+They want numbers of employees based on a quarter a year, five years, 10 years, and 50 years.
 I didn’t agree with those standards.

-You can’t suddenly just arbitrarily say we’re number one.
+You can’t arbitrarily say we’re number one.
 No one else agreed to the standards.
 It’s nonsense to beat our competition based on what.

 They were worried about Friendster.
 You can’t make strategic decisions by studying your competition.
-You can make tactical decisions from researching your competition, but not strategic choices, which when you listen to how most companies play the game, they’re in the wrong game.
+You can make tactical decisions from researching your competition, but not strategic choices, which, when you listen to how most companies play the game, they need to be in the right match.

 That’s why they get frustrated.
 The great organizations understand that they’re playing to stay in the game.
 Jim Senegal, the founder of Costco, says, “The Wall Street is in the business of making the quarter of the year.
 We’re in the business of building a company for the next 50 years.”

-The understanding of knowing what game you’re in radically changes the kinds of decisions you make and the way you see the world.
+Knowing what game you’re in radically changes your decisions and how you see the world.

 It is also tremendously confidence-building.
 Let me give you a true story.
 I spoke at education and education.
 That’s funny.